Dataset Distillation with Infinitely Wide Convolutional Networks: Understanding KIP Images and Labels

-\textbf{Dimensional Analysis.} We study the intrinsic dimension (ID) of KIP images and find that they tend to grow.
-Our method of estimating the ID of a dataset follows \citep{facco2017estimating}, which uses the two nearest-neighbor distances among points in the dataset to reduce the estimation to a linear regression problem.
 Figure \ref{fig:id_non_zca} shows that the ID is increasing for the learned KIP images as a function of the training step across a variety of configurations (training with or without augmentations/label learning) and datasets.
 One might expect that a distillation procedure should decrease dimensionality.
 On the other hand, \cite{Ansuini2019IntrinsicDO} showed that ID increases in the earlier layers of a trained neural network.
 It remains to be understood if this latter observation has any relationship with our increased ID.
 Note that ZCA preprocessing, which played an important role for getting the best performance for our RGB datasets, increases dimensionality of the underlying data (see Figure \ref{fig:other_zca}).

-\textbf{Spectral Analysis.} Another observation that distinguishes KIP images from natural images concerns how their spectral components contribute to their performance.
+\textbf{Spectral Analysis.} Another distinguishing property of KIP images is how their spectral components contribute to performance.
 In Figure \ref{fig:ev_bands}, we spot how different spectral bands of KIP learned images affect test performance as compared to their initial natural images.
 Here, we use the FC2, Conv-Vec8, and ConvNet architectures.
-We note that for natural images (light bars), most of their performance is captured in the top 20\% of eigenvalues.
+We note that for natural images (light bars), most of their performance is captured by the top 20\% of eigenvalues.
 For KIP images, the performance is either more evenly distributed across the bands (FC and Conv-Vec8) or else is skewed towards the tail (ConvNet).